smil3yZzZ/vulkan3d/README.md

 ### Tile-based lighting (under development)

-This kind of lighting involves the use of compute shaders in order to paralellize the lighting calculation by dividing the screen into tiles (quads of same size).
+This kind of lighting involves the use of compute shaders in order to parallelize the lighting calculation by dividing the screen into tiles (quads of same size).
 Currently, some tests are being performed with compute shaders in order to think about the correct design.

 ## Credits